HargunBhalla/HargunBhalla/README.md

 ### Hi there 👋

-I'm Hargun, a gap year student passionate about artificial intelligence, neuroscience, and technology! 🧠
+I'm Hargun, an incoming Systems Design Engineering Student at the University of Waterloo, passionate about artificial intelligence, neuroscience, and technology! 🧠

 ### Previous Experience:
+1. Software Developer at RBC in the Summer of 2022
 1. Google's Computer Science Summer Institute (CSSI) Scholar from the Summer of 2021.
 2. Innovation Developer at the Royal Bank of Canada (RBC) in the Summer of 2020 and Summer of 2021.
 3. Data Analyst Intern at the Canadian Women's Chamber of Commerce (CanWCC) in the Summer of 2019.